topliceanu/mortimer/README.md

 Examples
 ========

-1. Example showing a _one-liner_ mortimer setup that gives you all standard CRUD endpoints.
+Example showing a _one-liner_ mortimer setup that gives you all standard CRUD endpoints.
+This is perfect for bootstraping projects.

 ````javascript
 var express = require('express');